lni-dev/SodiumCoreShaderSupport/README.md

   }
 }
 ```
+In the above example the resourcepack states, that it is compatible with sodium `0.5.11` on minecraft `1.21` and `1.21.1`.
+An abstract description is below:<br>
+More specifically, `versions.json` must contain a question object with the key `supported-versions`.
-Inside `supported-versions` must be a map, which maps different minecraft versions to an array of allowed sodium versions.
+The value of `supported-versions` must be a map, which maps different minecraft versions to an array of allowed sodium versions.
 The SodiumCoreShaderSupport mod will check if the installed sodium version is contained in the array of the installed minecraft version.
 <br>
 - If the minecraft and/or sodium version is not inside `supported-versions`, the pack can be activated with a warning message.